-The reason that Little Fire Ants (LFA) live around our homes is that the environment we provide gives them everything they need.
+The reason that Little Fire Ants (LFA) live homes around our is that the environment we provide gives them everything they need.
 All they have to do is move in!
 LFA like warm, wet and shady places with lots of foliage, nooks and crannies for locating their nests.
-They feed on nectar from flowers. honeydew produced by sap-sucking insects, and prey on other insects as well.
-They will build nests in any convenient location and have а preference for "ready-made" nest sites, such as: under rocks, in leaf litter, rotting wood, under pots and other items in contact with the soil and at the bases of large-leaved leaves from plants (especially palms, banana, Ti, dracaena plants etc).
+They feed on nectar from flowers, honeydew produced by sap-sucking insects, and prey on other insects as well.
+They will build nests in any convenient location and have а preference for "ready-made" nest sites, such as: under rocks, in leaf litter, rotting wood, under pots and other items in contact with the soil and at the bases of leaves from large-leaved plants (especially palms, banana, Ti, dracaena plants etc).